DEX-Company/koi-clj/doc/clojureimpl.md

-## Implementing an operation in Clojure
+## Implementing an operation in Koi-clj (in Clojure)

 In this document, we'll discuss using koi-clj as a template to implement a new operation in Clojure.

-In order to create a new operation, a developer must
+In order to implement a new operation, a developer must

-- implement the protocols declared [protocols.clj](https://github.com/DEX-Company/koi-clj/blob/develop/src/koi/protocols.clj)
+- Implement the protocols declared [protocols.clj](https://github.com/DEX-Company/koi-clj/blob/develop/src/koi/protocols.clj)
-- create the metadata, which is discussed in detail [here](#)
+- Create the metadata, which is discussed in detail [here](#)

 The protocol declares three methods